kubeflow/community/repository-setup.md

 Here are the steps involved in setting up a new repository; there is more information in the sections below.

-Step 1-3 should be performed by admin for the Kubeflow org
+Steps 1-3 should be performed by an admin for the Kubeflow org

 1. Create the repository